Understanding how Cloud Volumes ONTAP uses cloud storage can help you understand your storage costs.

 |The total amount of storage purchased from AWS or Azure is the raw capacity.
 The usable capacity is less because approximately 12 to 14 percent is overhead that is reserved for Cloud Volumes ONTAP use.
 For example, if Cloud Manager creates a 500 GB aggregate, the usable capacity is 442.94 GB.|

 In AWS, Cloud Volumes ONTAP uses EBS storage for user data and local NVMe storage as Flash Cache on some EC2 instance types.

 In AWS, an aggregate can contain up to 6 disks that are all the same size.
 The maximum disk size is 16 TB.

 The underlying EBS disk type can be either General Purpose SSD, Provisioned IOPS SSD, Throughput Optimized HDD, or Cold HDD.
-You can also pair an EBS disk with Amazon S3 to tier inactive data to low-cost object storage.
+You can pair an EBS disk with Amazon S3 to tier inactive data to low-cost object storage.

 At a high level, the differences between EBS disk types are as follows: